-Recent studies have demonstrated that hypertension correlates with tumorigenesis and prognosis of clear cell renal cell carcinoma (ccRCC); however, the underlying molecular mechanisms remain unclear.
-By analyzing bulk and scRNA-seq data and experimental examining of surgical excised ccRCC samples, we found that TIMP3, a pivotal paracrine factor in suppressing tumor progression, was significantly reduced in the tumor endothelial cells of hypertensive ccRCC patients.
-Besides, in tumor xenograft of NCG mouse model, compared with saline normotensive group the expression of TIMP3 was significantly decreased in the Ang II-induced hypertension group.
-Treating human umbilical vein endothelial cells (HUVECs) with the plasma of hypertensive ccRCC patients and miR-21-5p, elevated in the plasma of hypertensive ccRCC patients, reduced the expression of TIMP3 compared with normotensive and control littermates.
-We also found that the inhibition of TIMP3 expression by miR-21-5p was not through directly targeting at 3’UTR of TIMP3 but through suppressing the expression of TGFBR2.
-In addition, the knockout of TGFBR2 reduced TIMP3 expression in HUVECs through P38/ EGR1 (early growth response protein 1) signaling axis.
-Moreover, via co-culture of ccRCC cell lines with HUVECs and mouse tumor xenograft model, we discovered that the TIMP3 could suppress the proliferation and migration of ccRCC.
-Implications: Overall, our findings shed new light on the role of hypertension in promoting the progression of ccRCC and provide a potential therapeutic target for ccRCC patients with hypertension.
+Recent studies have demonstrated that hypertension correlates with tumorigenesis and prognosis of clear-cell renal cell carcinoma (ccRCC); however, the underlying molecular mechanisms remain unclear.
+By analyzing bulk and single-cell RNA sequencing data and experimental examining of surgical excised ccRCC samples, we found that tissue inhibitors of metalloproteinases 3 (TIMP3), a pivotal paracrine factor in suppressing tumor progression, was significantly reduced in the tumor endothelial cells of patients with hypertensive ccRCC.
+Besides, in tumor xenograft of NCG mouse model, compared with saline normotensive group the expression of TIMP3 was significantly decreased in the angiotensin II–induced hypertension group.
+Treating human umbilical vein endothelial cells (HUVEC) with the plasma of patients with hypertensive ccRCC and miR-21–5p, elevated in the plasma of patients with hypertensive ccRCC, reduced the expression of TIMP3 compared with normotensive and control littermates.
+We also found that the inhibition of TIMP3 expression by miR-21–5p was not through directly targeting at 3′UTR of TIMP3 but through suppressing the expression of TGFβ receptor 2 (TGFBR2).
+In addition, the knockout of TGFBR2 reduced TIMP3 expression in HUVECs through P38/EGR1 (early growth response protein 1) signaling axis.
+Moreover, via coculture of ccRCC cell lines with HUVECs and mouse tumor xenograft model, we discovered that the TIMP3 could suppress the proliferation and migration of ccRCC.